bernardolemos/Alpha-Beta/README.md

-# AlphaBeta and MinMax algorithms in JAVA
+# Alpha-Beta and Min-Max prunning algorithms in JAVA

 ## Tik Tak Toe
 This is an implementation of the AlphaBet and MinMax algorithms applied to **_Tik Tak Toe_**